EMF (band): Later work

 Since 2010 James Atkin has taught music at Holy Family Catholic School in Keighley, West Yorkshire and is a touring member of Bentley Rhythm Ace.
-As of June 2020, he has released four solo albums including Popcorn Storm (2019) and A Country Mile (2014).
+As of June 2020, he has released four solo albums including Circadian Rhythms (2023), Popcorn Storm (2019) and A Country Mile (2014).

+Honours

+On 18 March 2025, EMF received a blue plaque in their home town of Cinderford.